 Another sight in Kos island is the Venetian Castle of Nerantzia, or the Castle of the Knights of Saint John, found very close to the port of Kos Town.
 This castle was constructed in the 15th century to protect the island from enemy attacks and pirates.
-Other such Medieval castles around Kos are the Castle of Antimachia, in the centre of the island, and the ruined Castle of Old Pyli.
+Other such Medieval castles around Kos are the Castle of Antimachia, in the center of the island, and the ruined Castle of Old Pyli.

 Ferries to Kos from Athens and Turkey

 Ferries to Kos depart daily from the port of Piraeus, the main port of Athens, and the trip lasts for 9 hours.
-Many ferry trips to Kos are overnight and usually tourists choose to travel in a cabin.
-There is also frequent ferry connection between Kos and other islands of Dodecanese, including Rhodes, Kalymnos, Patmos and Leros.
+Many ferry trips to Kos are overnight and usually, tourists choose to travel in a cabin.
+There is also frequent ferry connection between Kos and other islands of Dodecanese, including Rhodes, Kalymnos, Patmos, and Leros.
 These schedules are more frequent in summer.